 Undergraduate RN to BSN Degree Completion

 The RN to BSN degree completion option is the only completely online undergraduate option offered by the School of Nursing.
-This unique completion option allows you to earn your Bachelor of Science in Nursing (BSN) in 12–24 months of study depending on whether you enroll in the full-time or part-time plan of study.
-You will study with peers from any of the other seven Indiana University campuses, earning your degree from your home campus.
+This unique option allows you to earn a Bachelor of Science in Nursing (BSN) in 12–24 months of study depending on whether you enroll in the full-time or part-time plan of study.
+You will study with peers from any of the other nine Indiana University campuses, earning your degree from your home campus.
 Learn more about the RN to BSN degree completion option.